-1. Landscape and Tree Canopy requirements contained in Subchapter 13
+- 1. Landscape and Tree Canopy requirements contained in Subchapter 13 - a.

-- a.
 One square foot of tree canopy will be given for every square foot of preserved ESA tree canopy (1:1). - b.
 Two square feet of landscape credits will be given for every square foot of preserved ESA tree canopy (2:1). - c.
 One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2.
 Parkland dedication in accordance with the Parkland Dedication Ordinance - 3.
 Drainage standards in accordance with Subchapter 19.

-35.17.5 Environmentally Sensitive Area Classifications
+35.17.5 Definitions

-The following are used to define the classifications of Environmentally Sensitive Areas comprising the Environmentally Sensitive Areas Map:
+The following are used to define the classifications of Environmentally Sensitive Areas comprising the Environmentally Sensitive Areas Map and other related terms used throughout this Subchapter: